 The Ideal Gift

 Many times throughout the year we are looking for the ideal gift.
 What if I told you I have the perfect gift, and many of you have experience with this gift.
-This gift is one that just keeps on giving.
-It is a gift we can give as a living legacy that can transcend generations and provide a hand up to future generations.
+This gift is one that keeps on giving.
+It is a gift we can offer as a living legacy that can transcend generations and provide a hand up to future generations.

 A friend of mine, Rachel told me that her mother let her know that she was leaving her an inheritance of $70,000 when she passed away.
 Rachel’s mom is in excellent health, and this money would not be handed down perhaps well into the future.